matheuszarpellon/matheuszarpellon/README.md

 ## Hi there 👋

 I'm studying aboout Front-End developer with:
-- HTML / CSS (SASS, Styled Components)
+- HTML / CSS
 - JavaScript
 - TypeScript
 - ReactJS
 - NextJS
+- SASS
+- Styled Components

 Here on github you can see all projects I builded.